Home » Shrimp Scampi with Spaghetti Squash (Creamy + Low-Carb)

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Shrimp Scampi with Spaghetti Squash (Low-Carb)
+Shrimp Scampi with Spaghetti Squash (Creamy + Low-Carb)

 Description

-This Shrimp Scampi with Spaghetti Squash is made with fresh, real food ingredients and a light sauce.
+This Shrimp Scampi with Spaghetti Squash is made with fresh, real food ingredients and a light cream sauce.
 It tastes equally as delicious as its traditional counterpart with half the calories.
 It’s one of those low-carb meals you don’t have to feel bad about indulging in and is always a hit!

 Ingredients